timofeysie/dot-one/README.md

 The infinite scroll has the following props:

-- the “children” prop will tell the InfiniteScroll component which child components we want it to render.
+- the "children" prop will tell the InfiniteScroll component which child components we want it to render.
 - the dataLength prop tells the component how many posts are currently being displayed: posts.results.length.
 - the loader prop for the spinner
 - the hasMore prop for more data to load on reaching the bottom of the current page.
 For this the posts result object from the API contains a key called ‘next’ which is a link to the next page of results. the last page, that value will be null.